Frechmatz/cl-synthesizer/README.md

 A function that returns the following alist

-- :shutdown -- function that is called when the synthesizer is shutting down
+- :shutdown -- function that is called when the synthesizer is shutting down.
-- :inputs -- function that returns a list of keywords representing the inputs of the module
+- :inputs -- function that returns a list of keywords representing the inputs of the module.
-- :outputs -- function that returns a list of keywords representing the outputs of the module
+- :outputs -- function that returns a list of keywords representing the outputs of the module.
 - :get-output(output) -- function that is called to get the current value of the given output.
 - :update(inputs) -- function that is called with all inputs (as declared by the inputs function) as keyword parameters in order to update the state of the module.
 Undefined (not connected) inputs are not passed.
 It is up to the module to define default values for unconnected inputs.